nschlia/ffmpegfs/README.md

 WAV: A pro forma WAV header will be created with estimates of the WAV file size.
 This header will be replaced when the file is finished.
-It does not seem necessary, though, as most modern players obviously ignore this information an play the file anyway.
+It does not seem necessary, though, as most modern players obviously ignore this information and play the file anyway.

 SUPPORTED OUTPUT FORMATS
 ------------------------